 Here are a few good reasons to update your website

 There is no better or more cost-effective way to advertise your business than on the internet.
-The trick, though, isn’t just having a website…. it’s developing the website to make sure it is FOUND on Google searches (or any other search engine, and to make sure it is driving business growth.
+The trick, though, isn’t just having a website…. it’s developing the website to make sure it is FOUND on Google searches (or other search engines like Bing and Duck Duck Go), and to make sure it is driving business growth & revenue.

 You can’t do this without an updated website.